-Bidders are requested to communicate with the Detachment no later than Monday, March 25, 2019 by 2pm MDT to confirm attendance and provide the name(s) of the person(s) who will attend.
-Bidders may be requested to sign an attendance sheet.
-Bidders who do not attend or do not send a representative will not be given an alternative appointment but they will not be precluded from submitting a bid.
+Bidders who do not confirm attendance and who do not provide the name(s) of the person(s) who will attend will not be allowed access to the site.
+No alternative appointment will be given to bidders who do not attend or do not send a representative.
+Bidders who do not participate in the visit will not be precluded from submitting a bid.
 Any clarifications or changes to the bid solicitation resulting from the site visit will be included as an amendment to the bid solicitation.